Miracle1207/EconGym/document/Fiscal Policy Issues/Q5-How-do-wealth-tax-impact-wealth-concentration.md

 ### 1.3 Research Questions

-Using an economic-simulation platform, this study examines the long-term impacts of property tax on household behavior and wealth distribution, specifically:
+Using an economic-simulation platform, this study investigates the long-term impacts of property tax on household behavior and macroeconomic outcomes, specifically:

-* Can a property tax effectively reduce wealth concentration?
+* **Household Consumption:** How does a property tax affect household consumption patterns across different wealth groups?
-* Do households systematically change their saving, labor, and investment behaviors under different property-tax structures?
+* **Household Income:** What are the impacts of property tax on labor income and overall household earnings?
+* **Individual Utility:** Does the introduction of property tax improve or reduce individual welfare (utility) under different tax rates?
+* **Social Equity:** To what extent does property tax mitigate wealth inequality and promote social fairness?
+* **Economic Growth:** How does property taxation influence aggregate savings, investment, and long-term GDP growth?

 ### 1.4 Research Significance